Biography

 A Positive View, Saatchi Gallery, London, UK

-Source de Vie Exhibition, Paris, France
+Source de Vie, Paris, France

 The Royal Photographic Society, Bath, UK